sisques-labs/project-starter/README.md

 ## 📝 License

-This project is an open-source boilerplate.
+This project is an open-source project starter.
 See the LICENSE file for more details.

 ## 🎯 Roadmap

-- [ ] Complete Stripe integration
 - [ ] Webhooks for external events
 - [ ] Notifications (email, push, SMS)
 - [ ] Analytics and metrics